W. Patrick Lang: Background

-Lang graduated from the Virginia Military Institute with a BA in English and from the University of Utah with an MA in Middle East Studies.
+Lang graduated from the Virginia Military Institute with a BA in English and from the University of Utah with an MA in Middle East studies.
 He was a member of Phi Kappa Phi.

 Personal life

 He is married to the former Marguerite Lessard.
 They reside in Alexandria, Virginia.

 His uncle is John H. Lang, who served in both World Wars and during the interwar period, with Canadian and U.S. military forces.
 He received military honors for his actions and bravery from the United Kingdom, United States and Japan.

 Military service

-While serving in the US Army, Lang graduated from the U.S. Army War College, the U.S. Army Command and General Staff College and the Armed Forces Staff College.
+While serving in the U.S. Army, Lang graduated from the U.S. Army War College, the U.S. Army Command and General Staff College and the Armed Forces Staff College.
 He is a decorated veteran of several of the United States' overseas conflicts.
 During the Vietnam War, he served in the U.S. Army Special Forces and Military Intelligence.

 He was trained and educated as a specialist in the Middle East and served in that region for many years.
 He was the first professor of Arabic at the United States Military Academy, where he was twice selected as best classroom teacher of the year.

-As reported by The Chicago Tribune, he wrote that intercepted radio transcripts that showed the Israeli Defense Forces knew they were attacking an American ship during the 1967 USS Liberty incident were used as “course material” in an advanced class for intelligence officers on the clandestine interception of voice transmissions: “The flight leader spoke to his base to report that he had the ship in view, that it was the same ship that he had been briefed on and that it was clearly marked with the U.S. flag.”
+As reported by The Chicago Tribune, he wrote that intercepted radio transcripts that showed the Israel Defense Forces knew they were attacking an American ship during the 1967 USS Liberty incident were used as “course material” in an advanced class for intelligence officers on the clandestine interception of voice transmissions: “The flight leader spoke to his base to report that he had the ship in view, that it was the same ship that he had been briefed on and that it was clearly marked with the U.S. flag.”
 He said the same thing in a later interview: “The flight commander was reluctant.
 That was very clear.
 He didn’t want to do this.
 He asked them a couple of times, ‘Do you really want me to do this?’
 I’ve remembered it ever since.
 It was very striking.
 I’ve been harboring this memory for all these years.”

 At the Defense Intelligence Agency, he was the defense intelligence officer (DIO) for the Middle East, South Asia and counter-terrorism, and later, the first director of the Defense Humint Service.
 At the DIA, he was a member of the Defense Senior Executive Service.
 He participated in the drafting of National Intelligence Estimates.
 From 1992 to 1994, all the U.S. military attachés worldwide reported to him.

 He was also the head of intelligence analysis for the Middle East for seven or eight years at that institution.
 He was the head of all the Middle East and South Asia analysis in DIA for counter-terrorism for seven years.
 For his service in the DIA, Lang received the Presidential Rank Award of Distinguished Executive.